-An expanded menu of learning experiences will support students in the acquisition of new competencies including, but not limited to, health systems science, value-based care, population health, social determinants of health, system improvement and systems thinking.
+An expanded menu of learning experiences will support students in the acquisition of new competencies within health systems science including, but not limited to, valuebased care, population health, behavioral health and social determinants of health.
 Technology advances will be leveraged to enhance teaching and learning while enabling students, residents and fellows to pursue experiential learning and real-life problem solving in both clinical and community settings.

 We will be intentional and strategic about weaving our social compact as a public medical school into the priorities and programming of our schools with a goal of educating outstanding, altruistic leaders and lifelong learners in medicine, science and nursing.
-We will emphasize service learning and community engagement as central tenets of our educational programs.
-Our curricula offerings will be supportive of our new and improved learning environments that foster intellectual curiosity, emotional intelligence, interprofessional and team-based collaboration, student engagement and improved learning outcomes.
+We will emphasize service learning and community engagement as central tenets of our educational programs and promote existing initiatives, such as the Worcester Free Medical Program, that align with and reinforce our core values.
+We also will ensure that our curriculum offerings support an enhanced learning environment that fosters intellectual curiosity, emotional intelligence, interprofessional and team-based collaboration, student engagement, and improved learning outcomes.